stephenslab/gtexresults/README.md

   + `/tmp` should also be a valid and writeable directory.

 If any of these statements are not true, please adjust the `alias` accordingly.
+The remaining options only affect operation of the container, and so should function the same regardless of your operating system.

-Then run a simple command in the Docker container to check that it loads successfully,
+Next, run a simple command in the Docker container to check that has loaded successfully:

 ```
 mash-docker uname -sn
 ```

-It will download the Docker image if it has not already been downloaded.
+This command will download the Docker image if it has not already been downloaded.

-If the container was successfully run, you should see information about the Docker container outputted to the screen:
+If the container was successfully run, you should see this information about the Docker container outputted to the screen:

 ```
 Linux MASH
 ```

-You can also run these commands to show the image downloaded to your computer, and show the container that has ran (and exited):
+You can also run these commands to show the information about the image downloaded to your computer and the container that has run (and exited):

 ```bash
 docker image list